23/resumable.js/README.md

 * `.fileCategory` The file category this file belongs to.
 * `.uniqueIdentifier` A unique identifier assigned to this file object.
 This value is included in uploads to the server for reference, but can also be used in CSS classes etc when building your upload UI.
 * `.chunks` An array of `ResumableChunk` items.
 You shouldn't need to dig into these.
-* `.isUploading` A boolean indicating whether file chunks is uploading.
+* `.isUploading` *[readonly]* A boolean indicating whether file chunks is uploading.
-* `.isComplete` A boolean indicating whether the file has completed uploading and received a server response.
+* `.isComplete` *[readonly]* A boolean indicating whether the file has completed uploading and received a server response.

 #### Methods

-* `.progress(relative)` Returns a float between 0 and 1 indicating the current upload progress of the file.
-If `relative` is `true`, the value is returned relative to all files in the Resumable.js instance.
+* `.progress()` Returns a float between 0 and 1 indicating the current upload progress of the file.
 * `.abort()` Abort uploading the file.
 * `.cancel()` Abort uploading the file and delete it from the list of files to upload.
 * `.retry()` Retry uploading the file.
-* `.bootstrap()` Rebuild the state of a `ResumableFile` object, including reassigning chunks and XMLHttpRequest instances.
-* `.markChunksCompleted()` starts upload from the next chunk number while marking all previous chunks complete.
-Must be called before upload() method.
+This will also remove and recreate all chunks of this file.

+### ResumableChunk
+You should generally not need to mess around with the single chunks of a file.
+Usually working with the main `Resumable` object and sometimes with the `ResumableFile`s is enough.
+So use the following properties and functions with care!

+#### Properties
+* `.formattedQuery` *[readonly]* The query parameters for this chunk as an object, combined with custom parameters if provided.
+* `.status` *[readonly]* The status for this Chunk based on different parameters of the underlying [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).

+#### Methods

+* `.getTarget(requestType)` Get the target url for the specified request type and the configured parameters of this chunk. `requestType` can either be `"test"` or `"upload"`.
+* `send()` Upload this chunk.
+If `testChunks` is `true`, this will first send a test GET request to the server.
+In this case, if the chunk was already uploaded previously, it won't be uploaded again.
+* `abort()` Abort the currently running upload of this chunk.
+If no upload is running, this function does nothing.
+* `message()` Get the last server response of the underlying [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
+If no XMLHttpRequest is present (no upload is running and no test request was sent), this returns an empty string.
+* `progress(relative)` Return the upload progress for the current chunk as a number between 0 and 1.
+If `relative` is `true`, the progress will be calculated based on the size of the entire file (e.g. if the file is 10mb with two chunks of 5mb each, this function returns `0.5` for the first chunk if the chunk is uploaded and `relative` is `true`.
+If `relative` is `false` it returns `1.0` in this case.).
+* `markComplete()` Mark this chunk as completed (as already uploaded).
+You should usually not have to call this manually as resumable is handling that already.

 ## Alternatives

 This library is explicitly designed for modern browsers supporting advanced HTML5 file features, and the motivation has been to provide stable and resumable support for large files (allowing uploads of several GB files through HTTP in a predictable fashion).
 If your aim is just to support progress indications during upload/uploading multiple files at once, Resumable.js isn't for you.
 In those cases, something like [Plupload](http://plupload.com/) provides the same features with wider browser support.